bcastillo1/brittanycastillo.online/_posts/shutterbug.markdown

 ---
-title: About
+title: Shutterbug
 date: 2018-05-09 22:35:00 Z
 ---

 # Hi!
 My name is Brittany Castillo,
+Hi!
 I'm a VCD major and interested in learning anything and everything.
 I bounced around a lot prior to landing back in school, and have been excited to see where VCD will lead me!
-I dream of traveling and capturing the vast variety of cultures across the states and the world.
+I dream of traveling and capturing the vast variety of cultures accross the states and the world.
+I am senior at Eastern Washington University studying Visual Communication Design and User Experience.
+I've had the pleasure to run social media accounts for a national branch of a nonprofit, campus clubs, and a local Spokane business.
+I've designed an album cover for a local artist, and have been given multiple opportunities to photograph groups or individuals and do product photography.
-After graduating high school I have had several unique jobs that have helped me in my goal in becoming a jack-of-all-trades.
+<strong>A bit more about me...</strong> After graduating high school I have had several unique jobs that have helped all helped shape me to the person I am today.
 My first job was at a daycare.
 I called myself "Cinderella" mostly because I did all the jobs that no one else wanted to do.
 I loved it.
-Maybe I was just making the best of a crappy situation (literally sometimes) but I enjoyed the time I got to spend with the kids and enjoying the way they see the world.
-My next job was working as an International Peer Advisor with Asian University American Program.
+Maybe I was just making the best of a crappy situation (literally) but I enjoyed the time I got to spend with the kids and enjoying the way they see the world.
+They helped remind me that this world is magical.
+My next job was while I was in my second year at Central Washington Universtiy where I was studying psychology.
+It was here that I had the pleasure of working as an International Peer Advisor with Asian University American Program.
 I was able to begin learning the Japanese language and culture, and later was given to opportunity to go to Japan.

-Upon my return to America I got another job working with Japanese students, but this time I was teaching on top of living with them and leading them through American Culture's idiosyncrasies.
+After returning to Spokane, I got another job working with Japanese students, but this time I was teaching as well as living with them and leading them through American Culture's idiosyncrasies.
-Currently I am working at a restaurant and using my time there to understand the intricate details of the company I work for.
+I then got a job working at a resturant and using my time there to understand the intricate details of the company I work for.
 Who knows!?
-Maybe someday I'll get into business with someone and have my own little restaurant!
+Maybe someday I'll get into buisness with someone and have my own little resturant!
+That experience helped me while working for Norlift, a material handeling company.
+It was here that I learned how complex a warehouse could be, and I can hold my own in a conversation about different forklifts.
+I most certainly